wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 * For [input validation attacks](../../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), hit sampling is disabled by default.
 If the percentage of attacks in your traffic is high, hit sampling is performed in two sequential stages: **extreme** and **regular**.
 * For [behavioral attacks](../../about-wallarm-waf/protecting-against-attacks.md#behavioral-attacks), attacks of the [Data bomb](../../attacks-vulns-list.md#data-bomb) and [Resource overlimiting](../../attacks-vulns-list.md#overlimiting-of-computational-resources): the **regular** sampling algorithm is enabled by default. **Extreme** sampling starts only if the percentage of attacks in your traffic is high.

-When the sampling algorithm is enabled, all users of the [**Administrator** or **Global Administrator** role](../settings/users.md#user-roles) will receive a corresponding email.
+When the sampling algorithm is enabled:

+* All users of the [**Administrator** or **Global Administrator** role](../settings/users.md#user-roles) will receive a corresponding email.
 Emails are sent once per 8 hours if the sampling algorithm is enabled / disabled due to the attack percentage change.

-When the sampling is enabled, in the **Events** section, the **Hits sampling is enabled** notification is displayed to the right of the section name.
+* In the **Events** section, the **Hits sampling is enabled** notification is displayed.

 Sampling will be automatically disabled once the percentage of attacks in the traffic decreases.